fearnworks/GraphCap/lib/graphcap/dag/README.md

 # DAG Node Development Guide

-This guide explains how to create and add new nodes to the GraphCap DAG system.
+This guide explains how to create and add new nodes to the graphcap DAG system.

 ## Creating a New Node